javasteve99/static-prototyping-framework/README.md

 Static Site Starter
 ===================

 A template for rapid prototyping of static sites and applications.
 It includes parts of HTML5 Boilerplate, Bootstrap CSS and JS, Sass and Bourbon.
-This is not intended to be used for production sites in it's default format.
+This is not intended to be used for production sites in its default format.
 It pulls in a LOT of CSS and JS.
 If you wish to use it for production sites, you should delete unused styles and javascript.

 HTML5 Boilerplate
 -----------------